BoMD: Bag of Multi-label Descriptors for Noisy Chest X-ray Classification: Related Works

-Current CXR multi-label classification methods~\cite{rajpurkar2017chexnet,ma2019multi,hermoza2020region,ben2021semantic} show promising\\results, even without addressing this noisy multi-label problem.
-Rajpurkar et al.~\cite{rajpurkar2017chexnet} develop a DNN to automatically detect pneumonia from CXR images.
+Recently, we have seen many CXR multi-label classifiers being proposed, such as the CXR pneumonia detector~\cite{rajpurkar2017chexnet}.
 Ma et al.~\cite{ma2019multi} introduce a new cross-attention network to extract meaningful representations.
 Hermoza et al.~\cite{hermoza2020region} propose a weakly-supervised method to diagnose and localise diseases.
-Although these methods show accurate multi-label classifications, there is still potential for improvement that can be realised by properly addressing the noisy multi-label learning problem present in CXR datasets~\cite{nih,irvin2019chexpert}.
+Although these methods show promising results, there is still potential for improvement that can be realised by addressing the noisy multi-label learning of CXR datasets~\cite{nih,cxp}.